Disinfectant: Non-chemical

-Home disinfectants

-The most cost-effective home disinfectant is chlorine bleach (typically a >10% solution of sodium hypochlorite), which is effective against most common pathogens, including disinfectant-resistant organisms such as tuberculosis (mycobacterium tuberculosis), hepatitis B and C, fungi, and antibiotic-resistant strains of staphylococcus and enterococcus.
-It has disinfectant action against some parasitic organisms.

-The benefits of chlorine bleach include its inexpensive and fast acting nature.
-However it is harmful to mucous membranes and skin upon contact, has a strong odour; is not effective against Giardia lamblia and Cryptosporidium; and combination with other cleaning products such as ammonia and vinegar can generate noxious gases like chlorine.
-The best practice is not to add anything to household bleach except water.
-As with most disinfectants, the area requiring disinfection should be cleaned before the application of the chlorine bleach, as the presence of organic materials may inactivate chlorine bleach.

-The use of some antimicrobials such as triclosan, is controversial because it may lead to antimicrobial resistance.
-The use of chlorine bleach and alcohol disinfectants does not cause antimicrobial resistance as it denatures the protein of the microbe upon contact.

-Electrostatic Disinfection
+Electrostatic disinfection

 There has been a rise in the use of electrostatic disinfectants in recent years.
 Electrostatic disinfection is a process achieved by use of electrostatic sprayers notable examples of which include the Vycel -Vycel 4 or the Techtronics Ryobi.
 Electrostatic Sprayers are a new technology for disinfecting surfaces.
 Unlike conventional spraying bottles or devices electrostatic sprayers apply a positive ionic charge to liquid disinfectants as they pass through the nozzle of the device.
 The positively charged disinfectant distributed through the nozzle of an electrostatic sprayer is attracted to negatively charged surfaces, which allows for efficient coating of disinfectant solutions on to hard nonporous surfaces.
 There are a number of specific disinfectants designed for use with electrostatic sprayers and these are often dissolved in solution or diluted with water.
 Notable disinfectant sprays that are designed for use with electrostatic sprayers include Citrox Disinfectant Solution and Vital Oxide Disinfectant Solution.

+Health and safety concerns

+Production

+Individuals who work manufacturing disinfectants have higher exposure to the raw and harsh chemicals used in the production of disinfectants compared to the general population.
+This is due to the use of manual labor and automated machinery.
+However, the use of automated machinery does not dismiss any direct contact with the chemicals within the production of disinfectants.
+Chemicals used in disinfectants vary in forms, such as gel, liquid, and powder.
+Minimal information remains about the health and safety of workers in other sectors of the production and manufacturing process of disinfectants.
+Inspection is a process of disinfectant manufacturing that only requires human intervention.
+Many workers in the inspection phase of mass production of disinfectants have reported accidental inhalation of fumes, direct dermal contact, eye irritation, and accidental ingestion of disinfectant substances.
+Studies have shown reports of workers with short-term neurological impairments, dermal hypersensitivity, skin irritation, chemical burns, dermatitis, occupational asthma and work-related asthma, mucus membrane (nasal) and lung irritation, and some types of cancer after direct and consistent contact with disinfectants.

+The chemicals, quaternary ammonium compounds (QACs), phenolic compounds, iodophors, glutaraldehyde, alcohols, and chlorine, were most associated with the previous health effects.
+This evidence of dermal exposure was associated with the misuse or lack of Personal Protective Equipment (PPE).
+Cancer has been shown to only develop in consistent exposure, along with the lack of use of Personal Protective Equipment (PPE).
+Among these numerous health effects, evidence showed that dermal exposure was more hazardous than inhalation.
+These health effects can be minimized with the implementation of guidelines from the CDC, NPIC, OSHA, and NIOSH.